hypergeometric/notepack/README.md

 +--------------------------+-------------------+-----------------+----------------+---------------+
 | JSON.parse (from Buffer) │ 1,390,069 ops/sec │ 389,440 ops/sec │ 27,830 ops/sec │ 51.10 ops/sec |
 +--------------------------+-------------------+-----------------+----------------+---------------+
-* Note that JSON is provided as an indicative comparison only as it doesn't correctly encode all values
+* Note that JSON is provided as an indicative comparison only
 ```

 ## License